 In serious situations, this training enables practitioners to avoid confronting an opponent’s brute force at the moment of physical contact.
 Instead, they use spiraling force and positioning to instantly leverage, guide, and neutralize the opponent’s attack.

-Thus, Tai Chi does not rely on brute force, but rather, through Push Hands, Chin Na, and internal energy, transforms the opponent’s strength into one’s own, achieving the practical effect of “a little force displacing a great weight.”
+Tai Chi avoids brute force; it converts the opponent’s strength into one’s own, achieving the effect of “using a little force to displace a great weight.”

-How to Find a Kung Fu School That Can Serve You Well in Serious Situation?
+How to Find a Kung Fu School That Can Serve You Well in a Serious Situation?

 Kung Fu Schools Served You Well in Serious Situation